DENTAL CLINICS : NEW-PATIENT INTAKE + TREATMENT FOLLOW-UP

 Why Answering Services Failed You

-Dental owners try answering services because they know silence is expensive.
+Dental clinics try answering services because they know silence is expensive.
 The problem is that message taking is not the same thing as patient capture.
 If the patient is in pain, comparing clinics, or asking a price question that needs framing, a message slip does not save the opportunity.
 It just delays the loss.

 A generic operator cannot protect dental economics well enough.
 They do not know when the patient needs urgency, when the conversation needs reassurance, when the appointment should be positioned differently, or when the clinic is about to lose a large case because follow-up discipline is weak.